Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Discussion

-The simplicity of this approach confers broad robustness.
-We find devices can last for upwards of a year in solution, can be transferred with macroscopic pipettes upwards of one hundred times, and can be dried and re-immersed without loss of function.
-This stability marks a major improvement over other robots we have built using electrochemical actuators \cite{miskin_electronically_2020,reynolds_microscopic_2022} or bubble generators, which are far easier to damage, and typically last for a few weeks at most.
+Akin to self-propelled particles, the simplicity of electrokinetic actuators confers speed and robustness.
+We find robots can last over a year in solution, can be transferred with macroscopic pipettes upwards of one hundred times, and can be dried and re-immersed without loss of function.
+This stability marks a major improvement over other robots we have built using electrochemical actuators \cite{miskin_electronically_2020,reynolds_microscopic_2022} or bubble generators, which are far easier to damage and typically last for a few weeks at most.
+Further, electrokinetic actuation is vastly easier to implement, requiring only a single step of lithographic patterning.
+The actuator itself is a chemically stable, but more or less arbitrary metal electrode, requiring few material considerations, no atomically thin material layers, and no 3D self-folding construction \cite{reynolds_microscopic_2022,hu_magnetic_2021,liu_micrometer-sized_2021}.
+These improvements in stability, fabrication, and performance are important for moving microrobots towards real-world applications.

-Improvements in stability, fabrication and control are crucial in moving microrobots towards real-world applications.
-Electrokinetic propulsion delivers these advantages, but without sacrificing the capacity to readily integrate electronics.
-Further integration with sophisticated circuits could help realize a best-of-both worlds scenario, in which the high speeds and robust performance inherent to micromotors could be mixed with the powerful sensing and computational capabilities of integrated electronics.
-For instance, propulsive current could be regulated by on-board silicon systems for sensing, control, or computation instead of the optical system used here.
-Indeed, the control laws that govern differential drive require only a handful of components to implement and the power and voltage requirements are within the ranges of previously demonstrated computing systems for micro-robotics \cite{xu_210x340x50um_2022}.
-These results point to a promising, near term future, in which microrobots use solid-state propulsion to carry out long-term, complex tasks with full autonomy.